The Rules of Secret Hitler

 The vote fails.
 The Presidential Candidate misses this chance to be elected, and the President placard moves to the next player.
 The Election Tracker is advanced by one Election.

 Election Tracker: If the group rejects three governments in a row, the country is thrown into chaos.
-The next policy is revealed and enacted.
-Any power granted by this Policy is ignored, but the Election Tracker resets, and existing term-limits are forgotten.
-All players become eligible to hold the office of Chancellor for the next Election.
+The next Policy on the top of the deck is revealed and enacted.
+Any power granted by this Policy is ignored, but the Election Tracker resets, and any existing term-limits are forgotten.
 If there are fewer than three tiles remaining in the Policy deck at this point, they are shuffled with the Discard pile to create a new Policy deck.

 The Presidential Candidate and Chancellor Candidate become the new President and Chancellor, respectively.

-If three or more Fascist Policies have been enacted already:
+If three or more Fascist Policies have been enacted and a majority of players vote yes:

 If the new Chancellor is Hitler, the game is over and the Fascists win.
-Otherwise, other players know for sure the Chancellor is not Hitler.
+If the game didn't end, other players will know for sure the Chancellor is not Hitler.

-The chat for the President and Chancellor is disabled.
+The chat for the President and Chancellor is disabled during the Legislative Session.
 Attempting to telegraph the contents of your hand using randomness or any other unusual selection procedure violates the spirit of the game.
 Don’t do it.

 Discarded Policy tiles are not revealed to the group.
 Players must rely on the word of the President and Chancellor, who are free to lie.